w5xd/PacketRainGauge/README.md

 easy enough to hand solder its 100 thou solder pads.

 Setting up the Arduino requires programming the part, and also requires serial port commands to configure the radio parameters.
-The permanent "connector" on the board for its serial port requires a pogo adapter to access.
-The standard programming header along the shorter side of the Arduino also works once, but you'll have to cut off all the pins to mount it in the enclosure.
+The permanent connector on the board for its serial port is just a hole pattern that requires a pogo adapter to access.
+The standard programming header along the shorter side of the Arduino also works, but only once, because you'll have to cut off all the pins to mount it in the enclosure.

-The permanent serial connector is based on the 6-pin ISP header layout on many Arduino boards, but this board has 9 pins.
+The permanent serial connector is based on the 6-pin ISP header layout on many Arduino boards, but this PCB layout adds 3 more to make 9 pins.
 At least one
 <a href=''>SparkFun ISP Pogo Adapter</a>
 can be used to setup this PCB.